cliquot22/lensIQ/README.md

 # Quick start
 The software module can be loaded into Python using pip:
 `pip install lensIQ`
 Once installed, it is required to initialize the class before using any functions.
 This is done by importing and then loading the default lens data.
-In this example, Theia's TL1250P IQ lens ("TW90") data will be used.
-(Note: "TW90" is the serial number prefix for this lens model.)
 ```
 import lensIQ